RAFTING and HIKING the GRAND CANYON

 Day 1.
 Thursday, October 6.

 After the drive from Flagstaff northeast to Lees Ferry, we waited excitedly for the put-in.
-This was an important Colorado River crossing from the 1870s until 1928 as there is good road access to a gentle sloping beach.
-It is the embarkation point for all Grand Canyon trips.
+This was a critical Colorado River crossing, as it provided good road access to a gentle sloping beach.

 The geology lesson starts almost immediately.
-The rock layers that eventually form the top of the canyon rim over a mile above the river start to appear within the first mile.
-The Moenkopi Formation (240m years – sandstone and shale formed in river floodplain, forms slope) appears at river level at mile .8, the Toroweap (272m years – limestone, sandstone, gypsum and chert formed in warm shallow sea, marine fossils, forms cliff and slope) at 2.2 miles, Coconino Sandstone (275m years – crossbedded sand dunes in semi-arid coastal environment, forms cliff) at 4.5 and the Hermit Shale (280m years – siltstone and sandstone formed in river floodplain) at 5 miles.
-The Esplanade Sandstone (280m years – sandstone, siltstone, conglomerate and limestone formed in coastal tidal flat and sand dunes) and the start of the Supai Group appeared at mile 11.7 with the Wescogame Formation (310m years – limestone, sandstone, and dolomite formed in shallow warm sea and coastal tidal flat, forms cliff and slope) at mile 15.1.
+The rock layers that eventually form the top of the canyon rim, over a mile above the river, begin to appear within the first mile.
+The Moenkopi Formation (240m years – sandstone and shale formed in river floodplain, forms slope) appears at river level at mile .8, the Toroweap (272m years – limestone, sandstone, gypsum and chert formed in warm shallow sea, marine fossils, forms cliff and slope) at 2.2 miles, Coconino Sandstone (275m years – crossbedded dunes in semi-arid coastal environment, forms cliff) at 4.5 and the Hermit Shale (280m years – siltstone and sandstone formed in river floodplain) at 5 miles.
+The Esplanade Sandstone (280m years – sandstone, siltstone, conglomerate and limestone formed in coastal tidal flat and dunes) and the start of the Supai Group appeared at mile 11.7 with the Wescogame Formation (310m years – limestone, sandstone, and dolomite formed in shallow warm sea and coastal tidal flat, forms cliff and slope) at mile 15.1.

 Camp.
 Hot Na Na: mile 16.6 – river left.